Anxiety and Panic Conditions

 Panic Disorder: this is when you have repeated unexpected fear along with physical symptoms such as sweating or rapid heartbeat.

-Emerging Adult Counseling can help you to reduce and sometimes eliminate the dysfunction in your life that an Anxiety Disorder can cause.
-If you would like help treating your Anxiety, contact me (Sue Smith), and together we can manage the anxiety so it doesn’t take over so much of your life.
+Anxiety conditions as well as daily anxiety that hasn’t rose to the level of a disorder can affect relationships, your ability to function at school or on the job.
+Emerging Adult Counseling can help you reduce and frequently eliminate the dysfunction in your life that these Anxiety Disorders cause.
+If you would like help treating your Anxiety, contact me (Sue Smith), and together we can make a plan to manage the anxiety so it doesn’t take over so much of your life.